rajchakrawarti999/rajchakrawarti999/README.md

 ## 📌 About Me

-- 🎓 Computer Science student, passionate about **Software Development & Machine Learning**
+- 🎓 Electronics & Communication Engineering (ECE) student, self-taught in **Software Development & Machine Learning**
 - 🔭 Currently focused on **Machine Learning, Deep Learning & Data Structures**
-- 🌱 Learning through structured **100-day ML & DL challenges**
+- ⚡ Combining an ECE background with programming — interested in the overlap of hardware and AI/ML
 - 💻 Comfortable with **C++** for problem solving and **Python** for ML/AI work
 - 📍 Based in Jabalpur, Madhya Pradesh, India
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/raj-chakrawarti-069480307/)